-We will have 7 directors upon completion of this offering.
+We will have 5 directors upon completion of this offering.
 Our board of directors will be divided into three classes with only one class of directors being appointed in each year and each class (except for those directors appointed prior to our first annual general meeting) serving a three-year term.
 In accordance with NYSE corporate governance requirements, we are not required to hold an annual general meeting until one full year after our first fiscal year end following our listing on the NYSE.

-The term of office of the first class of directors, consisting of Messrs.
-Anderson and Baliff, will expire at our first annual general meeting.
-The term of office of the second class of directors, consisting of Messrs.
-Friedkin and Hobby, will expire at the second annual general meeting.
-The term of office of the third class of directors, consisting of Ms. Newman and Messrs.
-West and Siegel, will expire at the third annual general meeting.
+The term of office of the first class of directors, consisting of $\bullet$ , will expire at our first annual general meeting.
+The term of office of the second class of directors, consisting of $\bullet$ and $\bullet$ , will expire at the second annual general meeting.
+The term of office of the third class of directors, consisting of $\bullet$ and $\bullet$ , will expire at the third annual general meeting.

 Our officers are appointed by the board of directors and serve at the discretion of the board of directors, rather than for specific terms of office.
 Our board of directors is authorized to appoint persons to the offices set forth in our amended and restated memorandum and articles of association as it deems appropriate.
-Our amended and restated memorandum and articles of association will provide that our officers may consist of one or more chairman of the board, chief executive officer, president, chief financial officer, vice presidents, secretary, treasurer and such other offices as may be determined by the board of directors.
+Our amended and restated memorandum and articles of association and articles of association will provide that our officers may consist of one or more chairman of the board, chief executive officer, president, chief financial officer, vice presidents, secretary, treasurer and such other offices as may be determined by the board of directors.